configcat/docs/website/docs/targeting/targeting-overview.md

 import * as configcat from 'configcat-js';

 // Create the User Object
-let userObject = new configcat.User(
+const userObject = new configcat.User(
   // Identifier - used by the Percentage Options to split the users into groups '867428724',
   // Email - used by the Targeting Rule's User Condition to determine whether
   // the user is an employee at Whisker Co.